 There are several steps you can take to identify if there are multiple versions of your domain listed:

-Ideally, you will block any duplicate pages before creating them, but if you notice in your index, update your Robot.STS as soon as possible.
+- Ideally, you will block any duplicate pages before creating them, but if you notice them in your index, update your Robot.STS as soon as possible.

 5. Add the page layout to the section pages

 On the section pages with thousands of products, the last thing you want is forcing users to load everything at once and then scroll through the list until they want something, which is one of the valuable SEO tips for an eCommerce site.
 Most eCommerce websites resolve this by breaking down the category into easily digestible pages with only a portion of the list of 25-50 items per page.